chaaz/versio/docs/reference.md

   process should fail if a matching type is encountered.

 ### Version config
+[Version config]: #version-config

+The "version" property is used both to look up a project's old version, and to decide where to write the new version.
 Broadly speaking, there are two places a project's version can be found: either a structured manifest file, or some VCS tagging scheme.
 If the version number is found in a manifest file, you can list that using something like:

 ```yaml
 version: